kodek16/redstone-consolidator/README.md

 This project uses Cosmos SDK and Starport.
 You first need to have Go installed in some manner reasonable for your platform.
 You can then install Starport.
-The official docs suggests `curl ... | bash` which is not something I'm a fan of, so I recommend you instead build from source:
+The official docs suggest `curl ... | bash` which is not something I'm a fan of, so I recommend you instead build from source:

 ```bash